• Podcast Promise no Promises!

 All Episodes

-Technical Support: Colin Barth, Esther Hunziker, Karin Borer, Konrad Sigl, Chris Handberg, Steven Schoch
+Technical Support: Colin Barth, Esther Hunziker, Karin Borer, Konrad Sigl

-© Institut Kunst Gender Natur HGK FHNW in Basel, Instituto Susch / Art Stations Foundation CH and Grażyna Kulczyk, Kulturstiftung Basel H. Geiger / Caribbean Art Initiative, Basel, 2018 – 2023
+© Institut Kunst Gender Natur HGK Basel FHNW, Instituto Susch / Art Stations Foundation CH and Grażyna Kulczyk, Kulturstiftung Basel H. Geiger / Caribbean Art Initiative, Basel, 2018 – 2024

 Instituto Susch is part of Muzeum Susch, an initiative by Art Stations Foundation CH and Grażyna Kulczyk.